coggro/resume/README.md

 ##### _April 2019 to Present_

-- Joined the TJUH team as a Web Developer
+- Joined the DICE team as a Web Developer
 - Continued to produce high-end web experiences for their still-expanding offerings
-- Built multiple projects in AEM and React to design team specifications
+- Built multiple projects in AEM and React to design team specifications, including full site builds for their Marcus Institute, Specialty Care Pavilion, an internal departmental site, a mindfulness mediation app, and more
-- Built several scripts and tools to expedite development, like a new component scaffolding tool
+- Built several scripts and tools to expedite development, including a new component scaffolding tool that would clone AEM component directories and perform text replacement tasks on them that had previously been performed manually
+- Built workflow documentation for frequent publishing workflows to aid in onboarding new team members

 ---